UserStack/ustackd/README.md

 ### Login

+*Capability:* ()

-If a secret is set, the client has to issue the login command.
-Consider SSL!
+If a secret is set, the client has to issue the client auth command in order to get access to the system.
+Depending on the secret the capabilities may change.
+This is useful, to for example not allow apps to list all users.
+Generally consider use of SSL/TLS!

-    -> login secret
+    -> client auth secret
-    <- + OK
+    <- + OK (user group admin)

 Return Codes:

-    OK: Ok
+    OK: Ok with a list of privileges
     EPERM: no valid secret

 ### General

+*Capability:* (admin)

     -> stats
     <- logins: 13435